robsann/ElasticStackLab/README.md

 <img src="images/1/2-fleet_agents.png" title="Fleet Agents"/>

 ### 1.3 - Fleet Server Policy
-The **Fleet Server Policy** includes only the **Fleet Server integration**.
-The **System integration** added automatically with the Fleet Server integration was removed.
+The Fleet Server was installed in the Ubuntu Server (Elastic Host) and its Policy includes only the Fleet Server integration.
+The System integration that was added automatically when adding the Fleet Server integration and is used to ship log and metric files was removed.
 However, it can be kept if one wishes to collect logs and metrics to monitor the host acting as the Fleet Server.

 <img src="images/1/3-fleet_server_policy.png" title="Fleet Server Policy"/>

 #### 1.3.1 - Fleet Server Integration
-The **Fleet Server** is what connects **Elastic Agents** to **Fleet**.
-It can support an extensive infrastructure and handle numerous Elastic Agent connections.
-It is available for both Elastic Cloud and self-managed clusters.
-The **Fleet Server** is launched as a separate process within an Elastic Agent on a server and communicates with the deployed Elastic Agents.
-Its responsibilities include updating agent policies, gathering status information, and coordinating actions across Elastic Agents.
+The Fleet Server is what connects Elastic Agents to Fleet.
+Here are some key characteristics:
+- It can support an extensive infrastructure and handle numerous Elastic Agent connections.
+- It is available for both Elastic Cloud and self-managed clusters.
+- The Fleet Server is launched as a separate process within an Elastic Agent on a server and communicates with the deployed Elastic Agents.
+- Its responsibilities include updating agent policies, gathering status information, and coordinating actions across Elastic Agents.

 <img src="images/1/3.1-fleet_server_integration.png" title="Fleet Server Integration"/>